gdjohnson/TK19/concepts/against psychology.md

 On **stereotype threat**:

-> I edited an entire book on [[stereotype]] threat, I have signed my name to an amicus brief to the Supreme Court of the United States citing stereotype threat, yet now I am not as certain as I once was about the robustness of the effect.
+> I edited an entire book on [[typification#stereotype threat|stereotype threat]], I have signed my name to an amicus brief to the Supreme Court of the United States citing stereotype threat, yet now I am not as certain as I once was about the robustness of the effect.
 I feel like a traitor for having just written that; like, I’ve disrespected my parents, a no no according to Commandment number 5.
 But, a meta-analysis published just last year suggests that stereotype threat, at least for some populations and under some conditions, might not be so robust after all.

 # Very Bad Wizards in conversation with Four Beers, Two Psychologists